stephen37/mcp-server-milvus/README.md

 This repository contains a MCP server that provides access to [Milvus](https://milvus.io/) vector database functionality.

+## Supported Applications

+This MCP server can be used with various LLM applications that support the Model Context Protocol:

+- **Claude Desktop**: Anthropic's desktop application for Claude
+- **Cursor**: AI-powered code editor with MCP support in its Composer feature
+- **Custom MCP clients**: Any application implementing the MCP client specification

 ## Usage with Claude Desktop

 1. Install Claude Desktop from https://claude.ai/download